 - Stage III is the atrophic stage.
 In the atrophic stage, irreversible damage to the extremity has occurred.
 The limb contracts because of limited movement.
 Skin becomes cool, thin, and shiny.
 Scar tissue has formed and because of this it is difficult to move the joint at all.
 Osteoporosis and arthritis run rampant throughout the joint.
 This leads to a permanently frozen limb.
 The burning pain subsides, however at this stage, the limb is essentially useless.
 This process occurs over and over again in the body’s extremities.

-CRPS is one of the reasons our Medical Director, Ross Hauser, MD, became so fascinated with treating chronic pain patients during medical school.
-Early on in his career, he set out to find treatments that could actually heal the problem, not just cover it up with stronger and stronger pain medications.
+CRPS is one of the reasons I became so fascinated with treating chronic pain patients during medical school.
+Early in my career, I set out to find treatments that could actually heal the problem, not just cover it up with stronger and stronger pain medications.

 CRPS treatment is based on the various mechanisms thought to cause CRPS, however since the cause is controversial, the outcomes of traditional treatment are less than optimal.
 Due to the disagreement over diagnosis, there are no established treatment guidelines.

-- The goal of treatment should be to first correctly diagnose the patient with CRPS and then follow a treatment course that includes movement of the affected extremity in order for the patient to have a return of function.
+- The goal of treatment should be to first correctly diagnose the patient with CRPS.

 Options available for CRPS include interventional, pharmacologic, physical/occupational therapy, and psychological techniques.